Karami-m/karami-m.github.io/README.md

 I am a **Machine Learning/AI Scientist** holding a PhD in **Statistical Machine Learning** with over 14 years of experience in research and industry.
-I have a strong background in various AI/ML domains, such as **Deep Generative Models, NLP, Computer Vision and Graph Neural Networks**.
+I have a strong background in various AI/ML domains, such as **Deep Generative Models, NLP, Computer Vision, Efficient AI, and Graph Neural Networks**.
 My works were published in top AI conferences in collaboration with leading researchers from Google Brain and DeepMind.
 I also have valuable industrial experience in deep learning, NLP, Foundation Models with proficiency in the Python, particularly PyTorch and TensorFlow.
 I possess a unique combination of problem-solving, creativity, out-of-the-box